amitandale/Vibe-Studio/docs/SUPABASE_SETUP.md

 Volumes follow the pattern `supa-<lane>-db` and Compose project names default to `supa-<lane>`.

-## 🗄️ State Directory

-Lane credentials persist outside of the git checkout so redeploys keep using the same secrets.
-By default the provisioning scripts store canonical env files and superuser credentials under `~/.config/vibe-studio/supabase`, but you can override the location with the `SUPABASE_STATE_DIR` environment variable.
-The deploy workflow sets this to `<deploy_dir>/../.supabase-state` so a shared state directory is reused across runs on the self-hosted runner.

-The helper scripts still write a working copy to `ops/supabase/lanes/<lane>.env` for convenience, but the files inside the state directory remain the source of truth.
+## 🔐 Credential Source of Truth

+`ops/supabase/lanes/credentials.env` is the only canonical location for lane passwords.
+Every helper script reads the Postgres and superuser credentials directly from that file (or explicit CLI overrides) and injects them into temporary environment files at runtime.
+Nothing is written to `~/.config` or any other long-lived state directory, so rotating a password is as simple as editing `credentials.env` and rerunning the provisioning helper.

+The generated `ops/supabase/lanes/<lane>.env` files contain non-secret lane settings (ports, JWT keys, etc.).
+Secrets are overlaid dynamically from `credentials.env` whenever Compose or health checks run, ensuring there is a single source of truth for authentication data.

 ## 🚀 Initial Setup Steps

 1. **Clone the repository onto the runner** (or reuse the deployment checkout).
 2. **Provision lane environment files** (CI will also auto-provision on first run once the credentials are present):
    - Review or edit `ops/supabase/lanes/credentials.env`.
 Each lane entry defines the Postgres password plus the fallback Supabase admin role/password that the workflow will reuse.
-The committed defaults are safe for the dev VPS; adjust them before first provisioning on a new runner.
+These values are required—if a password is missing the helper exits with an error instead of inventing one.
-   - Populate the state directory from those committed credentials:
+   - Generate the per-lane env files (non-secret settings) straight from those committed credentials:
      ```bash
      ./scripts/supabase/provision_lane_env.sh main --pg-super-role supabase_admin
      ./scripts/supabase/provision_lane_env.sh work --pg-super-role supabase_admin
      ./scripts/supabase/provision_lane_env.sh codex --pg-super-role supabase_admin
      ```
-     The script maintains `superusers.env` and `<lane>.env` inside the state directory (default `~/.config/vibe-studio/supabase`).
-     It also copies fresh values to `ops/supabase/lanes/<lane>.env` so other tooling can read them from the checkout.
      Supabase service versions are pinned directly inside `ops/supabase/docker-compose.yml`; update that file when you intentionally move to a newer release.
-   - To rotate passwords, either edit `credentials.env` and rerun the helper with `--force`, or pass explicit `--pg-password/--pg-super-password` flags when invoking the script.
+   - To rotate passwords, edit `credentials.env` (or pass explicit `--pg-password/--pg-super-password` flags) and rerun the helper.
+The next deploy automatically injects the updated credentials into the database and Compose runtime.
-   - Restored clusters that keep a legacy superuser should update `credentials.env` (or pass overrides) with that account so the deploy workflow can recreate the primary `PGUSER` when it is missing.
-You can pass the values on the command line or edit the state file (`$SUPABASE_STATE_DIR/superusers.env`) before rerunning the helper:
+   - Restored clusters that keep a legacy superuser should update `credentials.env` (or pass overrides) with that account so the deploy workflow can recreate the primary `PGUSER` when it is missing:
      ```bash
      ./scripts/supabase/provision_lane_env.sh codex \
        --pg-super-role supabase_admin \